instantOS/instantos.github.io/docs/apps.md

 ## Troubleshooting

-::: My program doesn't appear
+::: details My program doesn't appear
 Some programs, mostly proprietary ones install to locations outside of $PATH and Windows programs installed using Wine.
 As an example, Davinci Resolve installs to /opt which is not part of $PATH and does not appear in the text